jorhelp/Ingram/README.md

 + [2022-07-23] **You can obtain the user and password through CVE-2021-33044(Dahua)!!!
 Updated snapshot logic (change rtsp to http), optimized running speed.**
     - **Since the new version adds some dependency packages, the environment needs to be reconfigured!**

++ [2022-08-05] **Added CVE-2021-33045 (Dahua NVR), but the snapshot function is not always available because the NVR device's account&password may be different from the real camera**

 ## Disclaimer